 To see ABM case studies and ABM campaign examples, you only need to look at high end industries.
 Financiers maintain account based relationships.
 Lawyers maintain account based relationships.
 And if someone is thinking about ABM right now, at this moment, they’re already far behind.
 The reason high end industries have always used ABM is because they have a high customer lifetime value.
 But today, ABM can be used in any industry, regardless of customer lifetime value, to secure better customers, and to secure better profits.

-The best way to get started with ABM is to take a look at how other companies are implementing it, look at case studies and examples, and then apply those to your own business and your own industry.
+The best way to get started with ABM is to take a look at how other companies are implementing it, look at case studies and account based marketing customer journey examples, and then apply those to your own business and your own industry.
 But don’t be surprised if it doesn’t click all at once.
 ABM is a different way to look at marketing.
 Even if it is an older form of marketing, it has become very different thanks to technology and thanks to changes in our own consumer culture.